kusterlab/ProSIMSIt/README.md

 ### Installation

-To install ProSIMSIt, clone the repository and install the package:
+To install ProSIMSIt, clone the repository and make a poetry environment:

 ```bash
 git clone